Sukhveer97/ML-Projects/Object Detection/Project Progress Diary.md

 * Research - 17/7/20
   - Running inference with Tensorflow Lite, allowing my model to work in Android Studio
   - How to convert my ML model into model.tflite
+* Coding begins - 18/8/20
+  - Decided to use the COCO (Common Object in Context) dataset for object detection
+  - I will be using Google Colab as my IPython notebook
+*